zhscn/nongnu/readme.rst

    Values greater than 0.0 apply non-linear scaling, this gives control when scrolling individual lines while allowing much greater speed without having to move the mouse a long distance.
+``scroll-on-drag-follow-mouse``
+   When non-nil, scroll the window under the mouse cursor (even when it's not active) returning focus on completion.